magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

-In the future, we might have L2 links that are less connection-oriented, which might have a unidirectional failure mode, at which point we’ll need to monitor full roundtrips.
+In the future, we might have L2 links that are less connection-oriented, which might have a unidirectional failure mode, at which point we’ll need to monitor full round-trips.
 To accomplish this, the Leader will send periodic unconditional PINGs, and the Follower will respond with PONGs.
 If the Leader->Follower connection is down, the PINGs won’t arrive and no PONGs will be produced.
 If the Follower->Leader direction